 This article ends here.
 I can’t wait to publish the second one, which will be about the appearance of francoscarpa.com, so: stay tuned!

-Questions?
-Ideas?
-Suggestions?
+Everything I wrote on this website reflects my personal views.
+Do you have questions, ideas, or suggestions?
 Do you want to get in touch with me?
 Do it!